 Affecting interests include:

 Section 88B Conveyancing Act 1919 enables the creation and release of affecting interests (only easements and profits à prendre may be released) upon the registration of the plan.
 The Plan must be accompanied by a section 88B instrument in accordance with clause 18(3) Conveyancing (General) Regulation 2018.

-The instrument must be prepared on Approved Form 10 Section 88B Instrument (PDF 28 KB) and must be lodged with the plan.
+The instrument must be prepared by completing either the Approved Form 10 Section 88B Instrument, Interactive s88B Form or created in the s88B Form Builder through NSW LRS Connect and must be lodged with the plan.

 Where a section 88B instrument, includes height limitations to define the stratum of an affecting interest, the deposited plan must comply with clauses 13, 69 and 71 Surveying and Spatial Information Regulation 2017.

 Part 1 must be used if it is intended to create new affecting interests upon registration of the plan.
 It must identify each affecting interest to be created and identify the lot(s) to be burdened and the lot(s) or authority to be benefited.

 Part 1A must be used if it is intended to release existing easements or profits à prendre.
 It must clearly identify the details of each easement or profit à prendre to be released.
 The details must include the creating instrument, the identity of the land burdened and the identity of the land or authority benefited.

 Note: Restrictions on the use of land and positive covenants cannot be released by a section 88B instrument.